IyadElwy/GIU-Interactive-Tour/README.md

 4. But don't change or add code or files in files or folders you did not create or worked on (Conflicts in merging)
 5. Copy the latest main branch and always work on your `own` branch
-6. Add `.gitignore` file and add this .gitignore file and any other IDE configuration file to it (we want only source code)
+6. Add `.gitignore` file to the project root and add this .gitignore file and any other IDE configuration + the `Config.env` file to the `.gitignore file`
+    1. /backend/Config.env
+    2. .gitignore
+    3. any IDE config file
 7. Any secret keys or variables to be added in the `Config.env` File
 8. Maximum 80 characters on one line (Configure your IDE to add a line at `80` characters)
 9. Work in a modularised way